 • In 1986 the Vancouver Historical Society formally declared Joe as “Vancouver Citizen of the Century.”

-• In 2002 his life was portrayed in a short animated film by the National Film Board of Canada.
+• In 2002 his life was portrayed in a short film by the National Film Board of Canada.

 • In 2013 a Canadian stamp was issued in his honour.